perl5-dbi/dbi/doc/DBI::Changes.md

 - Move developer tests to xt/
 - Make Changes match CPAN::Changes::Spec and regen DBI::Changes from that
-- Fixes for modern gcc i.c.w. recent perl (DaniÃ«l)
+- Fixes for modern gcc i.c.w. recent perl (Daniël)
+- Small code & doc cleanups for recent perl
+- See TODO in \`perldoc DBI\` to see where you can help with documentation!

 ## Changes in DBI 1.644 - 23 Aug 2024